Poincar\'e--Birkhoff--Witt isomorphisms and Kapranov dg-manifolds: Introduction

-Although an exponential map $ \exp^\nabla:L/A\to\groupoid{L}/\groupoid{A}$ can be defined geometrically on a small neighborhood of the zero section of $L/A$, what we really need in the present paper is a \emph{formal exponential map} identifying the formal neighborhood of the zero section of $L/A$ to the formal neighborhood of $M$ in $\groupoid{L}/\groupoid{A}$.
-We prove that this formal exponential map --- the $\infty$-jet of $\exp^\nabla:L/A\to\groupoid{L}/\groupoid{A}$ in the direction of the fibers and along the zero section --- admits an alternative and purely algebraic definition, which is valid for pairs of Lie algebroids over $\KK$.
-In particular this algebraic definition makes sense for pairs of complex Lie algebroids despite the loss of the groupoid picture in that case.
-Indeed, we prove that the algebraic incarnation of the formal exponential map is a \emph{Poincar\'e--Birkhoff--Witt isomorphism}, which we believe to be of independent interest.
+Although exponential maps $\exp^{\nabla,j}:L/A\to\groupoid{L}/\groupoid{A}$ can be defined geometrically on a small neighborhood of the zero section of $L/A$, what we really need in the present paper are \emph{formal exponential maps} identifying the formal neighborhood of the zero section of $L/A$ to the formal neighborhood of $M$ in $\groupoid{L}/\groupoid{A}$.
+In the real case, these formal exponential maps arise as the $\infty$-jet of $\exp^{\nabla, j}:L/A\to\groupoid{L}/\groupoid{A}$ in the direction of the fibers and along the zero section.
+We prove that they admit a purely algebraic definition, which still makes sense for pairs of complex Lie algebroids despite the loss of the groupoid picture (see~\cite{MR2285039}) --- this is the second step in the proof of Theorem~\ref{Amsterdam}.